 The Module Manager is designed to give you a module-level overview of the activity from your students, and with your resources over the duration of a semester.
 This exploratory analytics area also gives you greater flexibility on how you can interrogate engagement within your module with both a resource and student focus.
 You will access the Module Manager each time you log in to Talis Elevate if you use this product outside of the VLE.
 If however, you upload content via your VLE to Talis Elevate, you can access this area via app.talis.com

 There are a few key areas of this area you should familiarise yourself with:

 This new analysis tool in Elevate is driven by the timeline selected on the charting component.
 This means the list of resources and students below the chart will update based on the time period selected.
 Simply drag the sliders under the main charting component to the desired time period, or use the drop-down on the right of the main chart to select a specified time period.

-Using this drop-down at the top-right of the chart, you can also download usage stats at the module level in multiple formats.
+Using this drop-down at the top-right of the chart, you can focus or zoom the stats to a recent number of days.